yarosh9/svg-gradients_01/README.md

-stady git and work with it.
+stady git and work with it. create gradients with forks. linear and radial. dark and light. all things wtth SVG.
-создаем градиенты по плану
-renamed repo